alphabet-union-jp/alphabet-union-jp.github.io/index.md

 Please refer to [this doc](https://docs.google.com/document/d/1ZMeRDBS-l7Xr0NCDWtj_CNGqFk7k5vcrFGOvdDaXKj8/edit?usp=sharing) for more detail about recommendation of resignation.
 Google is a company that has a culture of openly soliciting opinions from employees, but even so, there are cases where you can't get an answer if you ask as a single employee, but you can get a response if you ask through a labor union.
 The labor union will always keep secrets.
 Please use it as one option of the consultation services.

+An example of a labor consultation:
+A consulting party, who has a child with a disability certificate, came to seek advice because they were denied the use of Family Emergency Leave for their child's regular medical appointments.
+They were told that "Family Emergency Leave is intended for unexpected situations and cannot be used for regular medical appointments."
+We advised them that in Japan, employees are guaranteed Caregiver Leave and Nursing Leave, and that Google Japan positions Family Emergency Leave as part of the usage for these two leaves.
+We also pointed out that the Ministry of Health, Labour and Welfare's website states that these leaves can be used for accompanying regular medical appointments.
+As a result, the consulting party was able to obtain Family Emergency Leave, and the "urgent" designation was removed from the explanation of Family Emergency Leave on myGoogle.

 JMITU AU branch
 [au.jmitu@gmail.com](mailto:au.jmitu@gmail.com)